johndoe31415/pysuchsel/README.md

 # pysuchsel
-pysuchsel is a program to create "Suchsel" word puzzles (i.e., a rectangular array of letters which have words hidden within that you need to find).
-From a given word list and grid size and filling rules, it creates an SVG image that can easily printed.
+pysuchsel is a program to create "Suchsel" word puzzles (i.e., a rectangular array of letters which have words hidden within that you need to find, aka "word search").
+It can also create crossword puzzles.
+For both, from a given word list, grid size and filling rules, it creates an SVG image that can easily printed.

-It can fill all the void spaces with random letters that are uniformly distributed or it can choose a random distribution that satisfies a natural language (German and English are supported), making the Suchsel much more difficult.
+For Suchsels, it can fill all the void spaces with random letters that are uniformly distributed or it can choose a random distribution that satisfies a natural language (German and English are supported), making the Suchsel much more difficult.
 It also supports hiding words left-to-right, right-to-left, top-to-bottom, bottom-to-top, diagonally-to-top-right, diagonally-to-top-left, diagonally-to-bottom-right, diagonally-to-bottom-left or any combination of these placements.

+For crossword puzzles, it takes care there is not adjacent cells filled, it enumerates the words and creates number fields in the resulting SVG.

 ## Usage
 You'll first have to create a file that contains all the words (e.g., using